noumankj/EvenoddProgram/README.md

 # EvenoddProgram
-A program to print first 100 even and odd numbers
+A program to print first 100 even , odd numbers and prime numbers.